AimalAzmi/codeigniter-migrations/README.md

 * **Muhammad Aimal** - [Aimal Azmi](https://github.com/AimalAzmi)

+## Code Of Conduct

+This project follows the Contributor Covenant Code of Conduct - see [CODE_OF_CONDUCT](https://github.com/AimalAzmi/codeigniter-migrations/blob/master/CODE_OF_CONDUCT.md)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/AimalAzmi/codeigniter-migrations/blob/master/LICENSE) file for details